awsdocs/aws-global-accelerator-dev-guide/doc_source/about-endpoint-groups-traffic-dial.md

 + The first 25 requests on each coast \(50 requests in total\) are served from their nearby endpoint group\.
 That is, 25 requests are directed to the endpoint group in `us-west-2` and 25 are directed to the endpoint group in `us-east-1`\.
 + The next 50 requests are directed to the opposite Regions\.
 That is, the next 25 requests from the East Coast are served by `us-west-2`, and the next 25 requests from the West Coast are served by `us-east-1`\.
 The result in this scenario is that both endpoint groups serve the same amount of traffic\.
 However, each one receives a mix of traffic from both Regions\.

+**Load sharing multi\-Region architectures**
+You can configure the traffic dial and endpoint weights to implement complex scenarios as well, to configure load sharing between application endpoints\.
+With these Global Accelerator features, you can deploy and run applications in multi\-Region architectures, including active\-active and active\-standby setups\.
+For more information and detailed examples, see the following blog post: [ Deploying multi\-Region applications in AWS using AWS Global Accelerator](http://aws.amazon.com/blogs/networking-and-content-delivery/deploying-multi-region-applications-in-aws-using-aws-global-accelerator/)